 The truths that Descartes presents to Elisabeth supply a body of rational knowledge on the basis of which we are able to use our free will correctly, choosing good over evil.
 Clearly, though, the guidance offered by these truths is of the most general sort.
 They do not underwrite specific directives for action or dictate what we ought to do in any particular circumstance.
 Instead, they are best seen simply as facilitating right action, by removing impediments to it (anxiety about the future, fear of death) or saving us from obvious errors (ignoring the concerns of others, giving priority to bodily goods).
 That the content of morality is underdetermined by the knowledge on which it depends is made clear by Descartes’ final proposition, which instructs us to defer to the laws and customs of the land when it is not obvious how we ought to act.
 This proposition echoes the first rule of provisional morality that Descartes prescribes for himself in the Discourse.
 However, this rule, too, has undergone an important transformation.
 Whereas in the Discourse deference to the laws and customs of one’s country is presented as the first rule of provisional morality, to Elisabeth it is offered as a fallback position, acknowledging that while we do indeed possess certain knowledge of good and evil, there are limits to this knowledge.

 Given their natural function of preserving the body, the passions are all by nature good (art.
 211).
 They spur us to act in ways that are in general conducive to our well-being.
 However, the effects of the passions are not uniformly beneficial.
-For the most part the passions are directed at immediate ends, and for this reason they exaggerate the goodness or badness of their objects, prompting us, for example, to flee quickly from apparent dangers.
+Because they exaggerate the goodness or badness of their objects, they can lead us to pursue apparent goods or flee apparent harms too quickly.
 The passions are also ordered for the sake of the preservation of the body, and not the contentment of the soul; and because they originate in the body, any malfunction of the latter can disrupt the normal operation of the passions.
 For these reasons, it is necessary that the passions be regulated by reason, whose “proper weapons” against their misuse and excess are “firm and determinate judgements bearing upon the knowledge of good and evil, which the soul has resolved to follow in guiding its conduct” (art.
 48; CSM I 347).
-Summarizing his position at the end of the Passions, Descartes avers that “the chief use of wisdom lies in its teaching us to be masters of our passions and to control them with such skill that the evils which they cause are quite bearable, and even become a source of joy” (art.
+Summarizing his position at the end of the Passions, Descartes says that “the chief use of wisdom lies in its teaching us to be masters of our passions and to control them with such skill that the evils which they cause are quite bearable, and even become a source of joy” (art.
 212; CSM I 404).

 Over and above the role they play in the preservation of the body, the passions also make a direct contribution to human happiness.
 In the concluding article of the Passions, Descartes goes so far as to say that “it is on the passions alone that all the good and evil of this life depends” (art.
 212; CSM I 404).
 In the body of the article, he qualifies this claim, allowing that “the soul can have pleasures of its own.
 But the pleasures common to it and the body depend entirely on the passions.”
 His considered view on this question seems to be that the passions (particularly those of love and joy) form a valuable part of a human life, that the enjoyment of them is consistent with the happiness that is the natural product of virtue, but that happiness of the latter sort can be had even in the presence of harmful passions such as sadness or grief.